clarencecastillo/NTUOSS-Ionic3Workshop/README.md

 You'll notice that once you go *lazy*, you'll be referencing pages as strings as opposed to actual identifiers.
 Ionic circumvents the default *eager loading* pattern by Angular by using some kind of magic trick they've written in the `IonicPage` decorator which is something not so important to know right now.

-To keep it consistent, we'll need to take out the existing references in our `src/app/app.module.ts`.
-Not only because of that but also because it doesn't make sense for these pages to be there as it goes against the notion that every page should be encapsulated by its own module.
+We'll need to take out the existing references in our `src/app/app.module.ts` because it goes against the notion that every page should be encapsulated by its own module.
 Go ahead and delete the unused page references in `src/app/app.module.ts`.

 ```ts
 // remove page imports